overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 #### Flyway Variables

-- `SPRING_FLYWAY_ENABLED` enables the initialization of the Song database with a Flyway database migration, setting up the necessary tables for API interactions.
+- The `SPRING_FLYWAY_ENABLED` variable enables the initialization of the Song database with a Flyway database migration, setting up the necessary tables for API interactions.
 This migration utilizes SQL scripts located within Song and [found here](https://github.com/overture-stack/SONG/tree/develop/song-server/src/main/resources/db/migration).
-Without this setting, the database would remain uninitialized, leading to generic SQL errors (SQL Error: 0) with a SQLState of 42P01, corresponding to an undefined_table
+Without this setting, the database would remain uninitialized, leading to generic SQL errors (SQL Error: 0) with a SQLState of 42P01, corresponding to an undefined_table.

 #### Song Variables

-- `ID_USELOCAL` This mode indicates that Song will handle ID management internally, storing identifiers within its own system.
-Song can also be configured to use external ID management, for more information see our documentation for [ID management in Song](https://www.overture.bio/documentation/song/installation/configuration/id/)
+- The `ID_USELOCAL` mode indicates that Song will handle ID management internally, storing identifiers within its own system.
+Song can also be configured to use external ID management, for more information see our documentation for [ID management in Song](https://www.overture.bio/documentation/song/installation/configuration/id/).

-- `SCHEMAS_ENFORCELATEST` by setting `true`, the Song server will enforce that data conforms to the latest schema versions.
+- By setting `SCHEMAS_ENFORCELATEST` to `true`, the Song server will enforce that data conforms to the latest schema versions.
 Conversely, if set to `false`, data can be submitted to any schema version specified with the metadata submission.
-For more information, see our [documentation on Song Schema Management](https://www.overture.bio/documentation/song/admin/schemas/)
+For more information, see our [documentation on Song Schema Management](https://www.overture.bio/documentation/song/admin/schemas/).

 #### Score Variables

-- The `SCORE_URL` specifies the future URL of the Score service (`http://host.docker.internal:8087`)
+- The `SCORE_URL` specifies the future URL of the Score service (`http://host.docker.internal:8087`).

-- `SCORE_ACCESSTOKEN` used by Song for authorized communicatation with Score.
+- The `SCORE_ACCESSTOKEN` is used by Song for authorized communication with Score.
 For example, during data publication Song will need to call Score to check if object’s exists before publishing this access token, generated by Keycloak, encodes the permissions neccesary to communicate securly.

 #### Keycloak Variables

-- `AUTH_SERVER_PROVIDER` specifies the authentication server provider, in this case, Keycloak
+- `AUTH_SERVER_PROVIDER` specifies the authentication server provider, in this case, Keycloak.

 - `AUTH_SERVER_CLIENTID` the client ID assigned to the application by Keycloak.
-This identifier is used by the application to authenticate itself to the Keycloak server
+This identifier is used by the application to authenticate itself to the Keycloak server.

 - `AUTH_SERVER_CLIENTSECRET` the client secret associated with the client ID.
-This secret is used by the application to prove its identity to the Keycloak server
+This secret is used by the application to prove its identity to the Keycloak server.

 - `AUTH_SERVER_TOKENNAME`: the name of the token issued by Keycloak.
-This token is used by the application to authenticate subsequent requests to protected resources
+This token is used by the application to authenticate subsequent requests to protected resources.

-- `AUTH_SERVER_KEYCLOAK_HOST` the URL where the Keycloak server is hosted
+- `AUTH_SERVER_KEYCLOAK_HOST` the URL where the Keycloak server is hosted.

 - `AUTH_SERVER_KEYCLOAK_REALM` the realm in Keycloak that contains the users and roles.
-The realm encapsulates the grouping of applications and users configured to Keycloak for this application
+The realm encapsulates the grouping of applications and users configured to Keycloak for this application.

 - `AUTH_SERVER_SCOPE_STUDY_PREFIX` the prefix added to the scope claim in the token.
 Scopes define the level of access granted to the token holder.
-In this case, it indicates a specific type of access related to studies
+In this case, it indicates a specific type of access related to studies.

 - `AUTH_SERVER_SCOPE_STUDY_SUFFIX` the suffix added to the scope claim in the token, further defining the level of access.
-Here, it specifies write access to study-related resources
+Here, it specifies write access to study-related resources.

-- `AUTH_SERVER_SCOPE_SYSTEM` is the scope for system-level permissions, indicating write access to system resources managed by the application
+- `AUTH_SERVER_SCOPE_SYSTEM` is the scope for system-level permissions, indicating write access to system resources managed by the application.

 - `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI` is the URL where the JSON Web Key Set (JWS) for the JWT tokens is located.
-This key set is used by the application to validate the signature of the JWT tokens issued by Keycloak
+This key set is used by the application to validate the signature of the JWT tokens issued by Keycloak.

-- `AUTH_SERVER_INTROSPECTIONURI`: the URL used by the application to check the validity of a token against the Keycloak server.
-Introspection allows the application to verify that a token has not been revoked or expired
+- `AUTH_SERVER_INTROSPECTIONURI` the URL used by the application to check the validity of a token against the Keycloak server.
+Introspection allows the application to verify that a token has not been revoked or expired.

 #### PostgreSQL connection details

 - `SPRING_DATASOURCE_URL`, `SPRING_DATASOURCE_USERNAME`, `SPRING_DATASOURCE_PASSWORD` are the connection details for the PostgreSQL database.
-The value for the `SPRING_DATASOURCE_URL` needs to be appended with  `?stringtype=unspecified` (Song as it is coded requires string type to be unspecified to interact with JSONb columns)
+The value for the `SPRING_DATASOURCE_URL` needs to be appended with  `?stringtype=unspecified` (Song as it is coded requires string type to be unspecified to interact with JSONb columns).

 #### Kafka Variables

-- `SPRING_KAFKA_BOOTSTRAP-SERVERS` and `SPRING_KAFKA_TEMPLATE_DEFAULT-TOPIC` specifies the bootstrap servers and default topics for message publishing
+- `SPRING_KAFKA_BOOTSTRAP-SERVERS` and `SPRING_KAFKA_TEMPLATE_DEFAULT-TOPIC` specifies the bootstrap servers and default topics for message publishing.

 #### Custom Swagger URL

-- `SWAGGER_ALTERNATEURL` specifies an custome URL for accessing the Swagger UI (`/swagger-ui`)
+- `SWAGGER_ALTERNATEURL` specifies an custome URL for accessing the Swagger UI (`/swagger-ui`).

 <br></br>